en-ot/Player/README.md

 My AnalogEncoder library is used to reduce pin count used to connect two encoders to ESP32.
 Usually 3 pins are needed to connect each encoder, but with 4 resistors You can use only one pin with ADC input.
 Unfortunatelly this needs very frequent reading from ADC (1 kHz or faster), so it can consume all CPU core.
-(Without ADC_complete interrupt support and removed from library non-blocking ADC mode) Fortunatelly ESP32 has "spare" cpu core, which can be used to process 2 ADC inputs.
+(Without ADC_complete interrupt support and removed from library non-blocking ADC mode).
+Fortunatelly ESP32 has "spare" cpu core, which can be used to process 2 ADC inputs.